willshepp28/IG_Clone/Readme.md

    * If you are storing a number on the request.params object, realize that the data type is a string and not a number.
 You'll have to convert it to a number with parseInt() method.
    * To get a promise back when running a `insert()` in knexjs use `returning()`
    * You cannot use `#` in a url.
 If you do the browser will skip the part that has `/#some/url` and load `\` - https://stackoverflow.com/questions/17744003/get-url-after-in-express-js-middleware-request
+   * Before uploading images to AWS-S3 make sure to include `contentType: multerS3.AUTO_CONTENT_TYPE` in the `multerS3` object

    ## Lessons Learned